Insights

 What’s your typical lead time on a Stone order?

 Lead times vary by Stone, quantity, and whether the order requires custom fabrication.
-Stock veneer typically ships within 2 to 3 weeks; custom-cut pieces, architectural accents, and quarry-direct shipments generally run 4 to 8 weeks.
+Stock veneer typically ships within 2 to 3 weeks; custom-cut pieces, Architectural Elements, and quarry-direct shipments generally run 4 to 8 weeks.
 We’ll confirm the lead time in writing when the order is quoted.

 What do I need to receive a Stone delivery?